unlikelyso/unlikelyso/src/blog/10-ways-to-piss-off-your-designer-without-even-trying.md

     <span class="fw-700">You need to change the design because team member X is right.</span>
     <p>
-    When the designer listens to but rejects a given team member's suggestion, that person may escalate the suggestion (e.g., to the founders, in a startup or a senior leader).
+    When the designer listens to but rejects a given team member's suggestion, that person may escalate the suggestion (e.g. to the founders in a startup or a senior leader).
 This terrible dynamic sets the precedent for resolving disagreements by pulling rank, leading to a frustrated designer and questionable user experiences.
 Design decisions based on a single opinion are dangerous, even when the suggester has expertise (some team members claim expertise as